Couponing is overwhelming and, quite frankly, a little bit scary.

 - Be certain – Always check your weekly ad and read coupons carefully when you’re working on your deal scenarios.
 Don’t just blindly follow a deal match-up you found on social media or blogs.
 Some deals are regional.
-Sometimes people make mistakes and matched-up the wrong coupon.
+Sometimes people make mistakes and matches-up the wrong coupon.

 - Weekly ads – If you didn’t get weekly ads in the Sunday paper, you can find them on the store website.
 CVS also uploads early weekly Ad for the following week.
 Here are the links: CVS, Walgreens, Target, Rite Aid or their respective apps.
 You can also view early weekly ads here; iheartcvs, iheartwags, iheartriteaid and slickdeals drugstore forums.